Federal Correctional Institution, Petersburg

-The Federal Correctional Institution, Petersburg (FCI Petersburg) is a United States federal prison for low- and medium-security male inmates.
+The Federal Correctional Institution, Petersburg (FCI Petersburg) is a United States federal prison for low- and medium-security male inmates located in unincorporated Prince George County, Virginia.
 It is part of the Petersburg Federal Correctional Complex (FCC) in Virginia and operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 An adjacent satellite prison camp houses minimum-security male offenders.
 FCI Petersburg consists of two facilities: